 It’s easy to waltz down the grocery store aisle and fill up your basket with things that aren’t on the list.
 Maybe it’s the florescent lighting, strategically placed products at checkout, or that squeaky wheel on the cart that messes with your sanity—and your budget.

 But that doesn’t mean you get a free pass to spend like crazy!
 We recommend spending 10–15% of your take-home pay on food, which includes groceries and dining out.
 But don’t just take our word for it: Here are 25 easy ways to go grocery shopping on a budget, plus some tips from Dave’s Facebook fans!

 1. Redefine dinner.

-If the word “dinner” makes you picture a big homemade meal with a nice cut of meat, two steaming sides of fresh veggies from the farmer’s market, a warm loaf of French bread, and a chocolate dessert—cut yourself some slack!
-You don’t have to feast all the time.
-This isn’t 1952, and suppers don’t have to be a big deal.
+If the word dinner makes you picture a big homemade meal with a nice cut of meat, two steaming sides of fresh veggies from the farmers market, a warm loaf of French bread, and a chocolate dessert—chill out and cut yourself some slack!
+This isn’t 1952, and suppers don’t have to be a big feast.